Helmholtz-UFZ/saqc/docs/funcs/Miscellaneous.md

 | min_distance          | float                                                         | `None`        |For DTW - alogrithm: the minimum distance of two graphs in order to be classified as "different"                                      |

-Implementation of the pattern recognition algorithms introduced in [Pattern Recognition with Wavelets](https://git.ufz.de/rdm-software/saqc/-/wikis/Pattern-Recognition-with-Wavelets#Results).
+Implementation of the pattern recognition algorithms introduced in [Pattern Recognition](https://git.ufz.de/rdm-software/saqc/-/wikis/Pattern-Recognition).